mycoboco/ocelot/INSTALL.md

     CFLAGS="-DMEM_MAXALIGN=8" make all

-If you are on a 64-bit environment with support for 32-bit emulations and want 32-bit builds of the libraries, add `-m32` to `CFLAGS` and `-m elf_i386` to `LDFLAGS` as in:
+If you are on a 64-bit environment with support for 32-bit emulations and want 32-bit builds of the libraries, add `-m32` to `CFLAGS` as in:

-    CFLAGS="-m32 -DMEM_MAXALIGN=8" LDFLAGS="-m elf_i386" make all
+    CFLAGS="-m32 -DMEM_MAXALIGN=8" make all

-(You can see what emulations your `ld` supports by running it with `-V` or `--verbose`.)

 You can also build them as 64-bit binaries without `-m` flags. _Note that, however, even if the build is successful, `ocelot` does not take full advantage of 64-bit environments yet._

-_If the build fails with an error saying "undefined reference to `__stack_chk_fail_local`", add `-fno-stack-protector` to `CFLAGS` above._

 After the libraries built, you can use them by linking and delivering with your product, or install them on your system.

+### System-wide installation

-For system-wide installation, you need to identify proper places to put the libraries (e.g., `/usr/local/lib` in most cases, `/usr/local/lib32` for 32-bit builds on a 64-bit machine and `/usr/local/lib64` for 64-bit builds) and headers (e.g., `/usr/local/include`), and have permissions to place files there.
+You need to identify proper places to put the libraries (e.g., `/usr/local/lib` in most cases, `/usr/local/lib32` for 32-bit builds on a 64-bit machine and `/usr/local/lib64` for 64-bit builds) and headers (e.g., `/usr/local/include`), and have permissions to place files there.

-For example, on my 64-bit [gentoo](http://www.gentoo.org) machine, the following instructions install the 32-bit builds with their headers:
+If you have installed a previous version of `ocelot`, you probably want to get rid of that.
+For example, on my 64-bit [gentoo](http://www.gentoo.org) machine, the following instructions run as _root_ uninstall any previous installation of 32-bit builds of `ocelot`.

+    rm -rf /usr/local/include/cbl /usr/local/include/cdsl /usr/local/include/cel
+    rm /usr/local/lib32/libcbl* /usr/local/lib32/libcdsl* /usr/local/lib32/libcel*

+To install a new 32-bit builds with their headers, run these:

     cp -R build/include/* /usr/local/include/
-    cp build/lib/* /usr/local/lib32/
+    cp -d build/lib/* /usr/local/lib32/
     ldconfig

-where it is assumed that ld.so.conf has `/usr/local/lib32` in it.
+where it is assumed that ld.so.conf has `/usr/local/lib32` in it. `ocelot`'s `Makefile` is configured to kindly create necessary soft-links to shared objects, and the `-d` option to `cp` above preserves them.

 Installed successfully, you can use the libraries by including necessary headers in your code as in: